innovationinsoftware/tf-vault-intermediate/labs/hcp-terraform-health-assessments/index.md

 To see drift detection in action, you can manually modify an EC2 instance in the AWS console:

 1. Go to the AWS EC2 console
-2. Find one of your instances created by the `learn-terraform-variables` workspace
+2. Find one of your instances created by the `tf-vault-qa-{your-initials}` workspace
 3. Modify the instance type or add/remove tags
 4. Return to HCP Terraform and trigger another health assessment
 5. Observe how the drift is detected and reported